-During first six months, the Office of the Commissioner has monitored 310 thereof online.
+During the nine - month period, the Office of the Commissioner has monitored 310 thereof online.
 Of these, 175 public authorities have published on their official website a transparency program, 141 have published a register of requests and answers and 175 have published the contact information of the coordinator for the right to information.